 FATE AND CIRCUMSTANCE

 In July 2015 I was on a trip from my home in Auckland, New Zealand to Vancouver in Canada, the purpose of the trip was to join a tug boat (Pacific Hickory) as Captain and take her across to China to pick up a tow.
-Whilst waiting to board my flight in Auckland I took advantage of free Wi-Fi to go online and check out Vancouver as it had been many years since I had visited that beautiful city.
+Whilst waiting to board my flight in Auckland I took advantage of free Wi-Fi to go online and check out Vancouver, it had been many years since I had last visited that beautiful city.

 By chance I came across a boat for sale, it caught my eye and roused my interest and imagination.
 Now you must believe me, I wasn’t looking to buy a boat, it was pure coincidence that I saw it online (my wife still doesn’t believe me).